Mary Fortune: Early writing

 Fortune published her first pieces of writing under the initials "M. H. F." in local newspapers in 1855.
 In December 1855 she wrote a poem, "Song of the Gold Diggers", which was first published in the Mount Alexander Mail and then reprinted in other newspapers.
 The poem expressed Fortune's radical political sentiments and her sympathies for the cause of the Eureka Stockade rebels.
 She was offered a job at the Mount Alexander Mail in 1855, but the offer was withdrawn when it was discovered that "M. H. F." was in fact a woman with a young child.

 Fortune began writing for the newly founded Australian Journal in 1865 and soon adopted the pen name "Waif Wander".
 The Australian Journal was a weekly magazine that borrowed from the design and business model of the successful London Journal.
 It attempted to attract readers by featuring locally written fiction.
 Fortune's first contribution to the journal, a poem addressed to her son, appeared in its second issue.
 In subsequent issues Fortune would contribute additional poems, a fictional memoir of her life in the goldfields, and her first work of detective fiction—a short story titled "The Stolen Specimens".
 Sussex believes that this was likely the world's first work of fiction written by a woman from the perspective of a detective.
 In November 1865 The Australian Journal announced that it would be publishing a series of crime stories by Fortune and the writer James Skipp Borlase.
 Fortune wrote a number of short crime stories for the journal as part of the series, including one of her best-known stories, "The Dead Witness".
 Borlase, a serial plagiarist, was credited as the author of several pieces in the series that are now believed to have been written partially or wholly by Fortune.

 In 1866 and the early months of 1867, Fortune published four serial novels in The Australian Journal under her pen name "Waif Wander".
 By the following year Fortune is known to have been living on a farm in Oxley, and began to write short crime stories under the initials "W. W.".
-Most of Fortune's detective writing would continue to be published under these initials; Fortune's biographers Lucy Sussex and Megan Brown have suggested that this may have been in order to create a separation between the feminised novels of "Waif Wander" and the more masculine crime writing of "W. W.".
+Most of Fortune's detective writing would continue to be published under these initials; Fortune's biographers Lucy Sussex and Megan Brown have suggested that this may have been to create a separation between the feminised novels of "Waif Wander" and the more masculine crime writing of "W. W.".
 One of these early short stories, "The White Maniac: A Doctor's Story", would become Fortune's most reprinted work.
 The story is a work of Gothic horror that recounts the story of a woman whose family confines her in an environment devoid of any colour when it is discovered that seeing anything but white causes her to become violent and homicidal.